swiftkube/examples/swiftkubedash/README.md

 ### Locally

-If you want to run this locally, then just build the prject and start the executable:
+If you want to run this locally, then just build the project and start the executable:

 ```bash
 $ swift build